-This register represents the 8-bit jerk high threshold to determine if a tap is detected.
-Though this is an 8-bit register, the register value is internally multiplied by two in order to set the high threshold.
-This multiplication results in a range of 0d to 510d with a resolution of two counts.
+The Tap Threshold High (TTH) register represents the 8-bit jerk high threshold to determine if a tap is detected.
+The value is compared against the upper 8 bits of the 4g output value (independent of the actual grange setting of the device).
+Though this is an 8-bit register, the register value is internally multiplied by two to set the high threshold.
+This multiplication results in a range of 0 to 510 with a resolution of two counts.
 The Performance Index (PI) is the jerk signal that is expected to be less than this threshold, but greater than the TTL threshold during single and double tap events.
-Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".
-The Kionix recommended default value is 203 (0xCB) and the Performance Index is calculated as:
+Equation 1 shows how to calculate the Performance Index.
+The Kionix recommended default value is 203 (0xCB).
+See AN078 Getting Started for recommended settings.
+Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to "0".